deep0304/communityApp/README.md

 7. Click on Create PR.

+8. Getting Started with DataBase-> to add Prisma and the Prisma Client
+   `yarn add prisma --dev
+yarn add @prisma/client
+`
+   Initialize Prisma
+   `yarn prisma init`

+9. Set the DATABASE_URL in the .env file to point to your existing database.
+If your database has no tables yet, read https://pris.ly/d/getting-started define the schema in `prisma/schema.prisma`

+generate the client
+`yarn prisma generate`

+run the studio
+`yarn prisma studio`

-8. For the FrontEnd code you can go to `app/page.tsx` and start the stuff
+9. For the FrontEnd code you can go to `app/page.tsx` and start the stuff

-9. For the BackEnd code just start at `app/api` and start the stuff
+10. For the BackEnd code just start at `app/api` and start the stuff